acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Introduction

-[TDD (Test Driven Development)](https://en.wikipedia.org/wiki/Test-driven_development) is a code and design technique of writing tests before writing actual code, after those tests fail write the code to make them pass and finally refactor the code to improve it.
-That cycle repeats over and over, like a spiral.
+[TDD (Test Driven Development)](https://en.wikipedia.org/wiki/Test-driven_development) is a technique of writing tests before writing actual code, after those tests fail write the code to make them pass and finally refactor the code to improve it, and repeat.

 In this blog post I want to go from that theory, to this in practice: